farid809/CarND-MPC-Project/README.md

 # CarND-Controls-MPC

-In this project, I implemented a Model Predictive Control (MPC) to drive the car around the track framing the control problem as an optimizationo problem over time horizons.
-Cross track error are not given and we will need to caculate it our self. there's a 100 millisecond latency between actuations commands on top of the connection latency.
+In this project, I implemented a Model Predictive Control (MPC) to drive the car around the track framing the control problem as an optimization problem over time horizons.
+Cross-track errors are not given, and we will need to calculate them ourselves.
+There's a 100-millisecond latency between actuation commands on top of the connection latency.

 ## Results